aisdigital/CppChallenge/README.md

 * Read the CSV file and store the data in memory(data don't need to be ordered).
 (The read of the file can be done on a separate thread)
 * After reading the file we should show the user 3 options in a menu and ask for a number where:

 1. **Search by name:** It will ask the user to input a string and it will search by **School Name** and show on the screen the results(results should be sorted by name).
-Asking if the user wants to save the results on a **CSV** file where if yes ask the file name(you should store it in a directory called `output`), save it into a file and return to menu.
+Asking if the user wants to save the results on a **CSV** file where if yes ask the file name(you should store it in a directory called `output`), save it into a file and return to the menu.

 2. **Search by DBN:** It will ask the user to input a string and it will search by **DBN** and show on the screen the result.
 The DBN is unique so you are allowed to create additional logic to optimize the search.
 After that return to the menu.